 Over the 48 years I’ve been practicing law, I’ve seen insurance companies try to swindle injured people out of thousands of dollars time and again.
-The biggest advantage they have over the average accident victim is simple – knowledge.
+The biggest advantage they have over the average accident claim is simple – knowledge.
 I’ve been dealing with insurance companies and their adjusters for decades.
 I know all too well the dishonest tricks they use to fool seriously injured people into taking small settlements.

 In this series I outline everything you need to know about these secret tactics – how they can harm you and how we at the Ken Nunn Law Office combat them to get you the settlement you deserve.
 I discuss things to watch out for while getting your car repaired, mind games insurance adjusters play to get injured people to accept small settlements, legal traps and loopholes they use to avoid paying you your full settlement, and how they go about gathering evidence to dismiss or diminish your claim.
 I also explain why it is so important to have an experienced personal injury attorney in your corner to fight them on your behalf.